Tautological classes and symmetry in Khovanov-Rozansky homology: The dg algebra

 This quotient makes it obvious that $B$ is an $R^e$-algebra.
 In addition to this structure, $B$ is a coalgebra object in the category of $(R,R)$-bimodules.
 The counit is defined by

 and the comultiplication is defined by

 Note that $B$ and $B\otimes_R B$ are $R^e$ algebras, and the counit and comultiplication are algebras maps.

-\begin{remark} Any $B$-module If $M$ is a $B$-module, then we may regard $M$ as an $R^e$-module (equivalently, an $(R,R)$-bimodule) by restriction.
-Thus $M,N$ are $B$-modules, then $M\otimes_R N$ is defined.
+\begin{remark} If $M$ is a $B$-module, then we may regard $M$ as an $R^e$-module (equivalently, an $(R,R)$-bimodule) by restriction.
+Thus if $M,N$ are $B$-modules, then $M\otimes_R N$ is defined.
 This tensor product inherits the structure of a $B$-module via the coproduct $B\rightarrow B\otimes_R B$.

-Indeed, the category of $B$-modules coincides with the full subategory of $(R,R)$-bimodules for which the left and right actions of symmetric polynomials coincide; this full subcategory is obviously closed under $\otimes_R$. \end{remark} \begin{remark} If $M$, $N$ are $B$-modules, we will often write $M\otimes_R N$ simply as $MN$, for simplicity. \end{remark}
+Indeed, the category of $B$-modules coincides with the full subcategory of $(R,R)$-bimodules for which the left and right actions of symmetric polynomials coincide; this full subcategory is obviously closed under $\otimes_R$. \end{remark} \begin{remark} If $M$, $N$ are $B$-modules, we will often write $M\otimes_R N$ simply as $MN$, for simplicity. \end{remark}

 \begin{remark} The algebras $B$, $R$ are graded by placing the generators $x_i$, $x_i'$ in degree $2$.
 This grading is called the $q$-grading.
 By placing $B$ or $R$ in homological degree $0$ they are viewed as differential graded algebras with zero differential. \end{remark}